Kaioh17/task-manager-fastapi/README.md

-# task-manager-fastapi
+# task-manager-fastapi(Texoc)

-A robust task management API built with FastAPI, SQLAlchemy, and PostgreSQL.
-This project enables organizations to efficiently manage users, tasks, and assignments with modern best practices.
+Texoc is a task management API built with FastAPI, PostgreSQL, and SQLAlchemy.
+It supports multiple organizations and uses role-based access.
+Admins or managers can assign tasks to users (employees, students, devs).
+Each task has a deadline.
+Users must upload a file (jpg, pdf, docx, etc.) as proof of completion.
+After submission, tasks stay active for 25 minutes, then move to an audit table for review.

 ## Features